Pre Arrival Information for Students

 Experienced UD students are ready to help you become a Blue Hen!
 Sign up to get an iBuddy Global Mentor so you can have someone to answer your questions and share their tips for successfully navigating life in the U.S. and at UD.

-If you decide not to join the University of Delaware for the semester that you have been admitted, please return the I-20 or DS-2019 form and notify us as soon as possible .
-Should you decide to postpone your arrival date, please notify us as well as The Graduate College (for graduate students) or the Admissions Office (for undergraduate students), so that they can change your matriculation date.
+If you decide not to join the University of Delaware for the semester that you have been admitted, please notify us as soon as possible.
+Should you decide to postpone your arrival date, please inform us as well as The Graduate College (for graduate students) or the Admissions Office (for undergraduate students), so that they can change your matriculation date.
 These offices discard all applications of students who do not arrive and do not notify them of a change in plans.
 It would therefore be necessary for you to reapply.

 CGPS ON SOCIAL